Fulbright grants and other grants for graduate study and teaching abroad

 Transcripts: You will need to obtain a transcript for every post-secondary institution you have attended, unless you attended under the auspices of Wesleyan and your grades appear on your Wesleyan transcript (e.g. , Univ. of Regensburg under the Wesleyan Program in Germany).The transcript(s) must be scanned and uploaded.
 Please follow the directions carefully.

 Don’t forget to proofread, proofread, proofread!

 The Campus Interview

 Soon after the application deadline you will have a 15-minute interview with the Campus Fulbright Committee.
-This is not a selection committee but a group of faculty members experienced in international studies who will assess the quality and feasibility of the proposed project, your academic and linguistic preparation (if possible, part of the interview will be conducted in the required foreign language), and your personal characteristics as they pertain to independent study abroad.
+This is not a selection committee but a group of faculty members experienced in international studies who will assess the quality and feasibility of the proposed project, your academic and linguistic preparation (if possible, part of the interview will be conducted in the required foreign language), and your personal characteristics as they pertain to independent study or teaching abroad.
 A report from the Campus Committee will accompany your application, along with a rating (not a ranking).
 All applications received are forwarded to the Institute of International Education.

 Stages of the Competition

 All applications are released to the IIE by the October deadline.
 The U.S. national screening committees meet in November or December.
 You will be informed in early February whether you have been recommended.
 Being recommended is no guarantee of receiving a grant.
 Final notification may come as early as March or as late as August, depending on the country.
 You may be selected as an alternate, in which case you will be asked whether you wish to remain a candidate, on the chance that another grantee may withdraw.
 Alternates sometimes receive grants in late summer, although notification usually comes earlier.
 In the past, Wesleyan students with alternate status have often received grants, so it is well worth your while to remain in the pool.